George Francis Davis: Business in New Zealand

 It was not until 1901 that Davis joined the family business.
 In 1903, his father bought out the other shareholders, and divided those shares equally between Davis and his elder brother Chris.
 In 1909, the company bought a rival manufacturer based at Woolston, a suburb of Christchurch, and George became the manager of the Woolston factory.

 When their father died in April 1913, the two brothers decided to expand into the production of gelatin.
-George went to England to learn the craft from some of his mother’s family.
+George went to England to learn the craft from some of his mother's family.
 In 1913, plant for the manufacture of gelatin was added to the Woolston factory.
 It was soon supplying not only New Zealand but also Australia and Canada.
 In 1915, the middle brother, Maurice, who had been working as a marine engineer, joined Davis at the Woolston factory.

 The mundane industry of gelatin and glue production, from animal skins, sinews, and bones, waste products of the meat industry, would make the Davis family's fortune.

 Expansion to Australia

 After a share issue in 1916, a decision was made to expand to Australia.
 George who had set up gelatin manufacturing in New Zealand was chosen to set up a new factory in Australia.

-He arrived in Sydney at the end of October 1917, and immediately bought 8 ha of land at Botany, a suburb of Sydney, Foundations of the new factory were laid, in December 1917, and it produced its first gelatin in early January 1919.
+He arrived in Sydney at the end of October 1917, and immediately bought 8 ha of land in Botany.
+Foundations of the new factory were laid, in December 1917, and it produced its first gelatin in early January 1919.
 Botany was already the site of tanneries and other industries that produced by products of meat production, to which was added the gelatin made by the new factory.

 Following the same pattern as in New Zealand, the Davis family bought out competitors in Australia and expanded the Botany factory.
-Davis’s maternal cousin Jack Ball emigrated to Australia, in 1924, and became manager of the Botany factory and a director of the Australian company.
+Davis's maternal cousin Jack Ball emigrated to Australia, in 1924, and became manager of the Botany factory and a director of the Australian company.